 As needed, ID-ESF #11 will develop food and agriculture-related impact assessments, current actions, status, limiting factors, and stabilization actions using the FEMA construct of Community Lifelines.
-For the Food, Water, and Shelter Lifeline, this includes the components and subcomponents presented in Table 1.
+For the Food, Hydration, and Shelter Lifeline, this includes but is not limited to the components and subcomponents presented in Table 1.
 The shelter components of this lifeline are addressed in ID-ESF #6.

-Table 1: Food, Water, and Shelter Cor nmunity Lifeline
+Table 1: Food, Hydration, and Shelter Community Lifeline